 Given the fundamental importance of reinsurance protection to the Syndicate's risk management, the Managing Agent has in place internal controls and processes to ensure that the reinsurance arrangements provide appropriate protection of capital and maintain our ability to meet policyholder obligations.
 The Head of Outwards Reinsurance, the Chief Executive Officer, the Chief Underwriting Officer and Chief Risk Officer/Chief Actuary propose external reinsurance arrangements with input from class underwriters for class level reinsurance.
-The Chief Executive Officer, Chief Financial Officer and Chief Underwriting Officer propose reinsurance arrangements with Brit Reinsurance (Bermuda) Ltd. All reinsurance purchases are reviewed by the Outward Reinsurance

-Committee.
-The Head of Outwards Reinsurance monitors and reports on the placement of reinsurance protections.
+All reinsurance purchases are reviewed by the Outward Reinsurance Committee.
+The Head of Outwards Reinsurance monitors and reports on the purchase of reinsurance protections.